-Daily Schedule
+Daily Schedule -

 Your child's classroom schedule is placed on the wall for all to view.
+In classrooms with infants, we do not follow a set schedule.
+We use responsive caregiving with infants, and follow each child's needs.
 We do our best to maintain flexibility within the schedule to make sure we are following the children's lead and accommodating their needs, while maintaining the sense of routine that children depend on.
 Each individual classroom has an area where the schedule, weekly lesson plan, and any changes that will be made to the routine or environment are posted.
 Please note when your child will be doing certain activities.
 This will enable you to talk with your child regarding what they did at school.